-At NutriRise, we’ve also taken it a step further by formulating our premium Ashwagandha capsules with 15mg of black pepper extract per serving - a well-researched bioenhancer shown to support absorption and bioavailability so that you get the most out of this incredible ancient herb!
+At NutriRise, we’ve also taken it a step further by formulating our premium Ashwagandha capsules with 15mg of black pepper extract per serving - a well-researched bioenhancer with antiinflammatory properties shown to support absorption and bioavailability so that you get the most out of this incredible ancient herb!

 Looking for a delicious alternative?
 We’ve got you covered with the yummiest Ashwagandha + gummies.
 Not only do they provide ashwagandha benefits for hair but they also provide a healthy dose of Zinc and Vitamin D, both of which have also been shown to support hair health!

 Here are a few extra healthy hair care tips before you go!

 Maintaining healthy hair usually involves two main steps, stimulating growth and supporting the health of your current hair.

 Here are some additional tips and home remedies to give your locks some love and to get gorgeous, shiny hair:

 - Avoid using heat on your whenever possible

 - Massage your scalp (this improves blood circulation to the scalp)

 - Use a natural, chemical free shampoo and conditioner